Live Online Physics & Astronomy Tuition

 Many teenagers do not enjoy talking during online meetings, and would prefer to type questions or answers.
 This gives them time to think and reduces the anxiety of being put on the spot.
 This is why interaction during my sessions is done via the digital whiteboard and by text chat alone.
 Neither the tutee’s webcam nor microphone are used.

 The average attention span for teenagers is reported to be 32 to 48 minutes [2].
-That is why my tuition sessions are 50 minutes long, exactly in the middle of that range.
+That is why my tuition sessions are 50 minutes long.

 Sessions take place during term time on Sunday mornings.
 GCSE sessions are at 9:30am (UK time), A-Level sessions are at 10:30am (UK time).
 (Unless there are reasons I cannot make that, in which case you’ll be notified in advance and it will be different on the calendar)